NerdDiffer/backpack_tf/README.md

 * [official doc](http://backpack.tf/api/users)

 Get some basic information for a list of backpack.tf users.
 It's basically the info that you'd see on their profile page.
-The response for this interface is captured in the `User` class.
+The response for this interface is captured in the `BackpackTF::User` class.
 You can request several users at once by sending them in an array.

 #### IGetUserListings

 * Get classified listings for a given user
 * [official doc](http://backpack.tf/api/classifieds)

 Request all classified listings for one user.
 You must pass in the 64-bit `steamid`.
-The response is captured in the `UserListing` class.
+The response is captured in the `BackpackTF::UserListing` class.